ian-simpson-369/ian-simpson-369/README.md

 - B"H BS"D
 - 👋 Hi, I’m Ian Simpson
 - 👀 I’m interested in incorporating software in making the world a better place.
-Also systems and internet of things appeal to me, coming from a technician background
+Also systems and low-level programming appeal to me, coming from an automotive background
 - 🌱 I’m currently learning in place operations
 - 📫 How to reach me: ian.simpson369@gmail.com
 - 📚 Languages: C++, typescript